AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-30-portfolio-deeper.md

 In that metaphor, if the tree is my Challenge, the forest is my Environment, a sharpening procedure is a System, the axe is a Tool, and finally my hands and muscles are my Self.

-If I were to cut a tree in six hours, I better have already trained my body to be strong enough to swing the axe, if I didn't, even 12 hours of sharpening won't get me anywhere.
+If I were to chop a tree in six hours, I better have already trained my body to be strong enough to swing the axe, if I didn't, even 12 hours of sharpening won't get me anywhere.

 So it's like a diamond shaped tower, in the base there is the Self, supported by it are Tools and Systems and on the very top is the Environment.
 The higher up the tower - the easier to build.

 By that logic the most difficult thing to build is the Self.
 Therefore - personal growth is the first, longest and most difficult step in overcoming the Happiness Challenge.

 My Portfolio Year is a part of a life long journey to strengthen my Self, specifically focused on my "Creation" happiness pattern.